thenativeweb/comparejs/README.md

 ## Features

+- Supports comparison by value and by reference
+- Handles undefined correctly

 ## Quick Start

 Using compare.js is easy.
 All you need to do is to add a reference to it within your Node.js application: